-The table below enumerates the types of restrictions applied to the 2015 Nationwide Emergency Department Sample.
+The table below enumerates the types of restrictions applied to the 2016 Nationwide Emergency Department Sample.
 Restrictions include the following types:

-- Confidentiality of hospitals - Confidentiality of records - Limited reporting of external cause of injury codes - Missing discharges for specific populations of patients.
+- Confidentiality of hospitals - Confidentiality of records - Limited reporting of diagnosis codes for medical misadventures and adverse effects - Missing discharges for specific populations of patients.